LaravelDaily/course-react-parking/docs/Lesson 12 - Change password page.md

 <Route path={ route('profile.change-password') } element={<ChangePassword />} />
 ```

-5. And finally add a link to change password view in `rightAuthLinks` function on `src/App.jsx` file.
+5. And finally add a link to change the password view in the `rightAuthLinks` function on the `src/App.jsx` file.

 ```jsx
 function rightAuthLinks() {